-Element of Competence: Incident & Emergency Response Plans implement the operational response in accordance with the Incident and Context environment, can occur when operating a wastewater network.
-Wastewater Network Operators need to be able to be able to provide input into the development of Incident and Emergency Response Plans and be able to able to implement the operational response to such Outcome During incidents or emergencies Wastewater Network Operators implement the operational response in accordance with the Incident and Emergency Response Plan.
+Element of Competence: Incident & Emergency Response Plans Context Incidents or emergencies that might threaten public health or the environment, can occur when operating a wastewater network.
+Wastewater Network Operators need to be able to be able to provide input into the development of Incident and Emergency Response Plans and be able to able to implement the operational response to such incidents.
+Outcome During incidents or emergencies Wastewater Network Operators implement the operational response in accordance with the Incident and Emergency Response Plan.